The Top 10 Reasons to Visit the Pantanal

 The Pantanal is a mosaic of flooded grasslands, savannas and tropical forests.
 Thousands of bird, plant, fish and reptile species thrive in the endless patchwork of lakes, lagoons, rivers and marshes.
 As one of the most biologically rich environments on the planet, it is comprised of more than 4,700 plant and animal species, with the local wildlife attracting over 1 million visitors each year.

 What exactly is a wetland?
 It’s an area where the land is covered by water, whether it be salt, fresh, or even a combination of the two.
 The Pantanal expands over 42 million acres – it is about the size of England, Austria, Hungary, Greece and Ireland put together.
 It’s 10 times bigger than Florida’s Everglades!

-The Pantanal is regarded as the best place to photograph jaguars, which are considered the 3rd largest of the big cat species.
+The Pantanal is regarded as the world’s best photography holiday destination to photograph jaguars, which are considered the 3rd largest of the big cat species.
 With its powerful frame and gorgeous coat pattern, this spotted cat is a sight to behold.

 Unlike most cats, they love water and are strong swimmers.
 Given that the Pantanal is a wetland, these cats have resorted to hunting caiman and fish, as well as any other mammal that frequents the shores.
 With tropical temperatures, Jaguars are known to not wonder too far from the river banks as it not only provides a welcome cool off, but also close access to all food sources.